October 24, 2022 8 min read

-By now, taking your pup to the groomer may not be an option, or you may feel safer choosing to keep your pup home.
-A lot of things have changed in 2020: we don’t see people as much, we definitely don’t high-five anyone, and now, we’re expected to know how to be a professional dog groomer!
+By now, taking your pup to the groomer may not be an option, or you may still feel safer choosing to keep your pup home.
+It may be easier and cheaper for you to take care of your dog's basic grooming needs in the comfort and familiar environment of your home.
+A lot of things have changed since 2020: we don’t see people as much, we definitely don’t high-five anyone, and now, we’re expected to know how to be a professional dog groomer!

 If your dog’s fur has grown so long that it looks like they’re wearing an old wig and their coat is starting to resemble an old, worn coat (that was dragged through the dirt and left out in the yard), it’s time to brush up on dog grooming skills - and brush your pup's teeth, too!